Throughout our lives, we go through many different journeys.

-- The idea that the needs have to be met in the order that Maslow set out in the Hierarchy of Needs.
-Tay and Diener (2011) conducted research looking at the satisfaction of needs that matched with those outlined in the Hierarchy of Needs with participants across 123 countries.
-They concluded that while needs are indeed quite universal, the fulfillment of one need in order to achieve the fulfillment of another was not connected.
-While they found that you did not have to have another level of needs met to be working towards or achieving self-actualization, individuals who did have their basic needs met, were more likely to be successful at achieving self-actualization.
+- The idea that the needs have to be met in the order that Maslow set out in the hierarchy of needs.
+Tay and Diener (2011) conducted research looking at the satisfaction of the needs in Maslow’s hierarchy among participants across 123 countries.
+They concluded that while needs are indeed quite universal, the fulfillment of one need in order to achieve another was not connected.
+They found that while the satisfaction of other needs was not required to pursue self-actualization, individuals who did have their basic needs met were more likely to be successful at achieving self-actualization.

 Adding to Maslow’s theory, Rogers (1951) placed a higher emphasis on the importance and impact of a person’s holistic environment for them to feel a sense of fulfillment and belonging.

 Rogers felt that there are vital components that need to present within an individual’s environment that enable them to grow:

 - Genuineness — The opportunity to be open and self-disclose safely.